Diagnostic Medical Sonography

 2 Credits (2)

 Includes anatomy, pathology and pathophysiology, protocol development, scanning techniques, recognition of anatomical structures and the normal and pathological ultrasound appearance of the breast, thyroid, neck, scrotum, non-cardiac chest and musculoskeletal ultrasound.
 Restricted to: DMS majors.
-Restricted to Community Colleges campuses only.
+Restricted to Community College campuses only.

 DMS 290 L. Small Parts & Superficial Structures Lab